-The lakes in the MRBAW have all been periodically monitored by volunteers and staff over the years.
-Monitoring for some of these locations is planned for the future in order to keep a record of the changing water quality as funding allows.
+The lakes in the ULRLW have been periodically monitored by the Red Lake Watershed Distrct, the Red Lake Department of Natural Resources over the years.
+Monitoring at certain lakes is planned for the future in order to keep a record of the changing water quality as funding allows.
 Lakes are generally monitored for TP, chl-a, and Secchi disk transparency.
 MPCA expects that in-lake monitoring will continue as implementation activities are installed across the watersheds.
 These monitoring activities should continue until water quality goals are met.
 Some tributary monitoring has been completed on the inlets to the lakes and may be important to continue as implementation activities take place throughout the subwatersheds.